reactjs/rfcs/text/0000-create-shared-state.md

 # Detailed design

-The design could be very easy.
+The design could be very simple.
 This is naive implementation based on public React API.

 ```jsx
 import { useState, useEffect } from 'react';